eschuman20/dataviz-project-repo/README.md

 The third visualization shows player statistics over time.
 Each line in the chart represents a different player, with the x axis showing different years and the y axis representing the performance of a player for a given statistic.
 The y axis can be modified using the menu at the top of the graph to display different statistics.
 Additionally, when a user hovers over the line, a tooltip reveals the name of the player.
 This visualization answers the question of "How have player statistics changed over time?"
 [![image](https://github.com/eschuman20/dataviz-project-repo/blob/master/line_chart.png)](https://vizhub.com/eschuman20/goalscorersovertime)

 The last visualization is a parallel coordinates plot.
+This plot allows the user to compare players across several different stats that can be changed using the menus.
+The user can filter the stats to certain ranges by dragging on the plot.
+Additionally the plot allows users to compare stats across leagues through the plot's legend.
-This plot [![image](https://github.com/eschuman20/dataviz-project-repo/blob/master/Parallel_Coordinates_2.png)](https://vizhub.com/eschuman20/topfootballscorersparallelcoordinates)
+[![image](https://github.com/eschuman20/dataviz-project-repo/blob/master/Parallel_Coordinates_2.png)](https://vizhub.com/eschuman20/topfootballscorersparallelcoordinates)